Don’t try these unless you have made a copy of your Second Life furniture first!

 Then save the notecard.

-This particular bed has a color change that will color the props according to the texture change menu as soon as they’re rezzed.
+This particular bed has a color change script that will color the props according to the texture change menu as soon as they’re rezzed.
 The solution isn’t simply deleting the texture change scripts.
 That will rez transparent covers.

 The procedure to color-change the bedding: